mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 Krushke built a simple numeric example to demonstrate that the same results may apply under different causal assumptions.
 I could not access the original document because of academic paywalls, so I use TBoW's descriptions to cook up a hopefully similar model.
 It will illustrate a type of causal effect called a collider, which the authors use to debunk a deeply anchored myth: statistical analysis should always "control for" observed variables to correctly estimate effects.

-`model3` shows that there exists a model with discrimination that returns the same results as [Query 2](#model1-chart2) from `model1`, where there was no discrimination.
+`model3` will show that there exists a model with discrimination that returns the same results as [Query 2](#model1-chart2) from `model1`, where there was no discrimination.
 If a query returns the same results under two opposite models, then the query alone is not enough to prove a hypothesis such as "BigBankCorp's HR process is discriminatory".
-Both the query and the causal model are necessary to get the true answer.
-This illustrates the limits of a data-led approach as opposed to a (causal) model-led approach.
+Both the query and the causal model would be necessary to get the true answer, which suggests that data-led decisions are not good enough - we need decisions based on causal models.

 In `model3`, the source of discrimination is candidates' citizenship (C), which takes values "local" or "expat".
 The logic of discrimination is very simple - local BAME employees are always rejected, expatriate non-BAME employees are always rejected, and their chances of promotion are similar otherwise.
 These strong assumptions may not seem realistic, but they make the maths easier, and the point would stand with smoother assumptions.